Chapter 6: Line Art and Flat Graphics

 Creating a line with the Pen Tool

-3. Once the line is made, it can be modified with the Selection Tool for moving, rotating, or transforming or by the Direct Selection Tool, to modify one anchor point at a time.
-Deselect the line, then use the Direct Selection Tool to click once on the anchor point at the end of the line and drag it to increase the length of the line.
+3. Once the line is made, it can be modified with the Selection tool for moving, rotating, or transforming or by the Direct Selection tool, to modify one anchor point at a time.
+Deselect the line, then use the Direct Selection tool to click once on the anchor point at the end of the line and drag it to increase the length of the line.

-Modifying a line with the Selection Tool
+Modifying a line with the Direct Selection tool

-Modifying a line with the Selection Tool
+Modifying a line with the Direct Selection tool.

 Watch for this: The anchor points grow larger as the mouse hovers near them, making it easier to find the anchor points when nothing is selected.